-The Deans of Students are Pierre Allain, Victoria Reifschneider, Brandon Ashton, and Ryan Shikles.
-They are responsible for managing all disciplinary and dress code issues for students, along with the Assistant Headmaster.
+The Deans of Students are responsible for managing all disciplinary and dress code issues for students, along with the Assistant Headmaster.
 They also oversee lunch and Lyceum activities and assist with other duties as determined by the Headmaster.

 The Athletic Director is Chase Beebe.
 He oversees all coaches and athletic activities at the school.
 All questions about sports, especially those pertinent to practice/game schedules and locations should be directed to the athletic office.